 - You are otherwise healthy and active.

 It is always best to talk with a doctor or chiropractor about serious aches and pains as they might be related to other health issues or lifestyle/occupational issues.
 However, if you’ve determined that mattress is the problem, then the best way to fix it is to replace your bed with one designed to support your back.
 Short of this, you could also use a good foam mattress topper if the problem is a bed that is too firm (though for a bed in poor condition or one that lacks support, a topper will not be effective).
-In the next section, we’ll look at a few important factors to consider in order to get the best mattress for back pain.
+In the next section, we’ll look at a few important factors to consider in order to soothe back pain with a great mattress.

 What is the Perfect Mattress if You Suffer from Back Pain?

 This is a complex question and the answer won’t be the same for every person.
 Studies can show us what works best in general for people, but each person is different.
 Finding the best mattress for your back pain involves looking at the firmness, mattress type, and your own habits and shape.

 Conventional wisdom along with a few older studies suggest that sleeping on a firm mattress is best for those who are suffering from lower back pain.
 However, in a recent Spanish study, participants reported less pain from medium-firm mattresses than on a firm one.
 Measurements were reported according to the pain and disability sleepers experienced after initially waking up, 30 minutes later and over a course of 3 months after they had started with the new bed.
 In the medical world, orthopedic doctors tend to recommend firm mattresses, while chiropractors are more likely to recommend medium-firm.